Marketing Your Holiday Home

 It’s all very well stating in the follow up to a review something along the lines that ‘‘the shower screen has now been fixed’’, but this review will always stay as the first review for the property.

-We also encourage guests to contact us during their stay if they become aware of any issues regarding the property during their stay.
+We also encourage guests to contact us during their stay if they become aware of any issues regarding the property whilst on holiday.

 A proactive response in dealing with problems before they appear, and then a quick reactive response when necessary following a guests contact, is crucial in managing the review process.